haridjh/NIFI-Projects/Nifi LDAP Configuration/Nifi LDAP Authorisation.md

 Post making the NIFI cluster secure and authentication enabled, in order to have the NIFI authorisation via LDAP groups and users, we need to perform 2 steps
-1. Modify authorizer xml file
+1. Modify `authorisation.xml` file
-2. Update property nifi.security.user.authorizer
+2. Update property `nifi.security.user.authorizer`

-### Step 1 : modify the authorization.xml file
+### Step 1 : modify the authorisation.xml  file

-Taking example of petrie Willard blog from above link, the authorisation.xml file will be as below. [ I have highlighted comments in BOLD and Colored and also divided the config file in multiple RED Line ]
-We Will be implementing composite user groups provider that will provide users with both file-base user group providers where user can manually add users in NIFI UI and also LDAP based user group provider, which will sync the users and groups from LDAP/AD
+We Will be implementing composite user groups provider that will provide users with both file-base user group providers where user can manually add users in NIFI UI and also LDAP based user group provider, which will sync the users and groups from LDAP/AD.

-NOTE : below configuration is taken directly from Ambari

 ==================================================================================================